GRIFFINCollaboration/griffin-dashboard/README.md

 ####The Main Event Loop
 Every Mark II page relies on a loop of the following form to update itself continuously:

- - call a function `assembleData`, whose job it is to query all the URLs listed in `window.fetchURL`, so that the JSONP wrapper functions defined along with their respective xTags can repopulate the `window.currentData` object
+ - call a function `repopulate`, which fires the `update()` methods of all the x-tags queued in `window.refreshTargets`.
- - call a function `repopulate` as the callback to `assembleData`, which fires the `update` methods of all the x-tags queued in `window.refreshTargets`.
+ - Each update() called above will fire XHRs at URLs (nominally defined as attributes on the object in question) and expect some JSON response, which it will parse and route appropriately.
+Additionally, update() is expected to trigger any other per-cycle bookkeeping or visualization updates its parent object needs.
+Note that this expects [an appropriate CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) to be defined on the server posting the data of interest.

 Stick that in a `setInterval` loop and you have a basic Mark II page.